lyteword/chspurgeon-tod/volume-4/psalm-95.md

 **Verse 4.** *The deep places of the earth,* penetralia terrae, which are opposed to the heights of the hills, and plainly mean the deepest and most letired parts of the terraqueous globe, which are explorable by the eye of God, and by his only.— *Richard Mant.*

-**Verse 4.** *The strength of the hills.* The word translated "strength" is plural in Hebrew, and seems properly to mean fatiguing exertions, from which some derive the idea of strength, others that of extreme height, which can only be reached by exhausting effort.— *J.A.
-Alexander.*
+**Verse 4.** *The strength of the hills.* The word translated "strength" is plural in Hebrew, and seems properly to mean fatiguing exertions, from which some derive the idea of strength, others that of extreme height, which can only be reached by exhausting effort.— *J. A. Alexander.*

 **Verse 4.** *The strength of the hills is his also.* The reference may be to the wealth of the hills, obtained only by labour *Gesenius*, corresponding to the former—"the deep places of the earth", explained as referring to the mines *Mendelssohn*.
-Go where man may, with all his toil and searching in the heights or in the depths of the earth, he cannot find a place beyond the range of God's dominion.— *A.R.
-Faussett.*
+Go where man may, with all his toil and searching in the heights or in the depths of the earth, he cannot find a place beyond the range of God's dominion.— *A. R. Faussett.*

 **Verse 4.** *Hills, The Sea, the dry land.* The relation of areas of land to areas of water exercises a great and essential influence on the distribution of heat, variations of atmospheric pressure, directions of the winds, and that condition of the air with respect to moisture, which is so necessary for the health of vegetation.
 Nearly three fourths of the earth's surface is covered with water, but neither the exact height of the atmosphere nor the depth of the ocean are fully determined.
 Still we know that with every addition to or subtraction from the present bulk of the waters of the ocean, the consequent variation in the form and magnitude of the land would be such, that if the change was considerable, many of the existing harmonies of things would cease.
 Hence, the inference is, that the magnitude of the sea is one of the conditions to which the structure of all organised creatures is adapted, and on which indeed they depend for wellbeing.
 The proportions between land and water are exactly what the world as constituted requires; and the whole mass of earth, sea, and air, must have been balanced with the greatest nicety before even a crocus could stand erect.
 Or a snowdrop or a daffodil bend their heads to the ground.
 The proportions of land and sea are adjusted to their reciprocal functions.
 Nothing deduced from modern science is more certain than this.— *Edwin Sidney*, in *"Conversations on the Bible and Science."*